 With their attractive design and practical use of space, bunk beds are becoming ever more…

 We understand that the world of children’s beds can be a complicated one, from bunk beds to cabin beds, high sleeper to day beds….how do you know which you need, and which one is right for your child?
-For this very reason we’ve created an ultimate bed ‘Whose Who’ guide, to help you understand the choices that are available and ensure that you’re well versed on the array of styles and designs that are available.
+For this very reason, we’ve created an ultimate bed ‘Whose Who’ guide, to help you understand the choices that are available and ensure that you’re well versed in the array of styles and designs that are available.

 Sleep is so very important to ensure that children of all ages can meet their full potential in every aspect of their lives, so creating the right sleep environment is a great starting point.
 Depending on the age of your child, they will spend between 8 and 13 hours a day sleeping and with sleep being so important for a child’s mental and physical development, a good bed and mattress is crucial for your child.

 Children just love bunk beds!
 Built with one bed on top of the other, a bunk bed is a popular solution to double your sleep space and help save heaps of valuable floor space too.
 They’re a great idea for smaller bedrooms too so you can create more play space.
 As well as the traditional layout, you can even have an L-shaped configuration which means you can include an additional piece of furniture at the side of the bottom bed such as a bedside, bookcase or desk.
 A bunk bed also makes sharing a room or having a friend over for sleepovers so much fun!
 There are lots of styles available too so you’ll have fun choosing the perfect one to suit your space.

 So, whether you have siblings that want to share a room or you simply want to free up more valuable floor space, explore our blog on the pros and cons of siblings sharing a bedroom for more insightful information and ideas that may inspire you to invest in a bunk bed.